postcss/postcss/docs/guidelines/plugin.md

 Preprocessors libraries like Compass provide API by mixins.

 PostCSS has a different way.
-Do not prodive mixins for [postcss-mixins].
+Do not provide mixins for [postcss-mixins].
 Custom properties and at-rules are better way.

 [postcss-mixins]: https://github.com/postcss/postcss-mixins